PoyBoi/StableDiffusionHelper/README.md

 ### Usage

+- Run the `Run.bat` file (Will open the .ipynb inside the automatic opening IDE that you have assigned).
+- Once Inside the editor of you choice:
   - To generate captions for the images, use the [WebUI of stable diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
     - Then move the images AND captions to a folder, and that is the location you should provide for `folder_loc` inside ```Image Captioning Helper/Basic Imports```
   - Run the modules you want from ```_Helper.py```.
     - Fill out the variables inside ```Basic Image Processing/Basic Init for Image Helper``` and/or ```Image Captioning Helper/Basic Imports``` in `_Helper.py` under their respective module names (Tabs/Locations provided in this message)
   - Run the modules in an order, do not skip the order of the modules and run a lower one before a higher one, it will break.
     - You can skip any modules you do not want to run, but do it in the order of the given modules.

 ## Contributing